 one alarm = one cause = one consequence = one action

 This is an oversimplification, as we know.
 One alarm can have many different reasons and end up with a number of outcomes, requiring different mitigations.
-As a result, the alarm system will really only support the operators in the detection phase that triggers need for evaluation and intervention.
+As a result, the alarm system will only support the operators in the detection phase that triggers the need for evaluation and intervention.
 In most cases, the operators are left with a difficult cognitive task, where they have to rely on their experience and knowledge to put the puzzle together so that they can respond correctly.
 The level of responsibilities and pressure can be tremendous as safety of people and expensive equipment is at stake.
 This is one of the reasons why there is a need for better tools that can provide instant enhanced situational awareness and help operators offload parts of the constant cognitive demands they face daily.